 Click the orange button to the right to learn more.

-Study after study finds the same finding.
+Study after study finds the same thing.
 Blood levels of vitamin D3 predicts a longer survival in cancer patients.
 The study below is focusing on colorectal cancer patients but the study could just as easily be talking about my cancer, multiple myeloma.
 And incurable blood cancer.

 Keep in mind that I am talking about serum blood levels, meaning the amount of vitamin D3 in your blood stream.
 I get a blood test annually from a local LabCorp location.